dolphin-emu/dolphin/Readme.md

 to automatically add a script at startup.

 Start a game for the above script to output text.
-To be able to see the script's output, enable the `Scripting` log type in the logging configuration (View -> Show Log Configuration).
+To be able to see the script's output, enable the `Scripting` log type in the logging configuration (View -> Show Log Configuration) and set the verbosity to "Error" or lower (not "Notice").
 Everything printed to `stdout` or `stderr` will then be visible in the log (View -> Show Log).